Mastering ecommerce SEO Best Practices for Online Stores

 • ✓ 93% of online experiences begin with a search engine.

-• ✓ Mobile optimization is crucial; 79% of smartphone users have made a purchase on their mobile device in the last 6 months.
+• ✓ Mobile optimization is crucial; 79% of smartphone users have made a purchase on their device in the last 6 months.

 How It Works